Grief Camps & Programs for Children and Teens

 Camp Memory – Columbus, OH

 Camp Memory is a day camp for children ages 6-13 years old.
 Attendees will enjoy breakfast, lunch and snacks provided by Cornerstone of Hope.
-Be sure to read our letter to all families concerning our new approach to camp this summer.
-Please note, we will be complying with the mandated mask requirement which went into effect July 3rd in Columbus.
-Read about our other safety enhancements here!
+Please check back soon for online registration.

 All new campers must attend an intake session.
 No cost to attend.
-Registration is now closed for Camp Erin.
+Please check back soon for online registration.

 Camp Erin® Cleveland was created and is supported in part by Eluna*.
 For more information, please visit elunanetwork.org.